GiuseppeFarano/web-app-project/README.md

 This project was developed for educational purposes as part of a university course.
 It is not intended for production use.

-If you'd like to include additional sections such as Testing, Screenshots, Deployment, or API Documentation, feel free to ask!
+If question arises about any part of the project, or you're interested to turn it into live application, feel free to contact the authors.